Carnivore (band)

-Carnivore is an American crossover thrash metal band from Brooklyn, New York City.
-It was founded by singer and bassist Peter Steele out of the breakup of the Brooklyn metal group Fallout in 1983.
+Carnivore is an American crossover thrash band from Brooklyn, New York City.
+It was founded by singer and bassist Peter Steele out of the breakup of the Brooklyn metal group Fallout in 1982.

 History

 Carnivore released their self-titled debut album Carnivore in November 1985.
 For this album, the band spelled their names in what they thought were "exotic" ways, Petrus T. Steele and Louie Beateaux.
 The band often dressed as warriors in torn clothing and spikes attached to hockey gear during their live shows at this period.
 Keith Alexander left the band in 1986 because he was not interested in the new crossover direction of the band, and was replaced by Marc Piovanetti, who later joined Crumbsuckers.
 In September 1987, they released their second album, Retaliation.
 Soon after their second album was released, the band broke up and Peter Steele formed a new band called Repulsion, which would later be renamed Type O Negative.
 According to the sleeve notes of the "Top Shelf Edition" of their second album, the first Type O Negative album, Slow Deep and Hard was composed largely from material originally written for Carnivore.
 Peter Steele and Marc Piovanetti would not appear together on a release again until the compilation Songs of the Witchblade: A Soundtrack to the Comic Book in 1998.